team-for-awesome/make-a-difference-now/README.md

     - Help people carry their groceries
     - Offer your seat to someone that needs it more
     - Let people exit the train/bus before you enter, don't stand in their way
+- Share
+    - Share and borrow tools
+    - Provide services for and consume services from your neighbours
 ## Nature
 - Remove Trash
     - Abstain from buying anything when possible